 In Honor of Children’s Book Week 2012, the Children’s Book Week Linky is being sponsored by

 Do you have a favorite children’s book and activity to share?
-Then feel free to linky up!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Then feel free to linky up!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!